 - Evidence demonstrates that lead time savings can be achieved by improving the interaction between Quality operations and other key stakeholders, such as Manufacturing and Supply Chain

 - Bluecrux has developed a digital solution that allows APS, QC scheduling, and digital supply chain twin technologies to interface and facilitate dynamic, priority-based lead times to be automatically recalculated for exceptions

 Handshake integration would see a cross-platform offering from Bluecrux, including a comprehensive package that combines the company’s Consulting services with Binocs scheduling, our sister digital supply chain twin solution, Axon, and existing APS products.
 Together, this will provide pharmaceutical manufacturing clients with a digitally enabled, integrated planning solution that will automate many of the batch release processes that typically involve lengthy back-and-forth negotiations.
 Rather than all batches of the same type being assigned standard, fixed QC lead times, this approach will allow variable lead times to be calculated based on batch priority and QC availability.
 This dynamic approach is expected to complement the fixed Goods Receipt Processing Time that Supply Chain operatives currently rely on as the primary metric for formulating delivery expectations, allowing for a more flexible end-to-end planning process.

-Additionally, it is hoped that implementing this process will facilitate greater direct communication between product release stakeholders and encourage greater involvement of Quality personnel in S&OP decision making processes.
+Additionally, it is hoped that implementing this process will facilitate greater direct communication between product release stakeholders and encourage greater QC involvement in E2E planning and S&OP decision making processes.

 If you’re interested in a first look at what Binocs can offer as part of a wider Bluecrux offering, why not check out Geert’s article for a more detailed exploration of the topic?
 If this is something you’d like to discuss further with us, feel free to reach out today!